toxydose/pnwgen/README.md

 Usage:

--Generates SNs (subscriber numbers) from 0000000 to 9999999
+-Generates SNs (subscriber numbers) from 4 to 10 digits as raw output:

+    4 digits: from 0000 to 9999
+    5 digits: from 00009 to 99999
+    ...
+    10 digits: from 0000000000 to 9999999999

+-Standart raw output is 7 digits

--allows to add any prefixes (e.g CC, NDC)
+-Allows to add any prefixes (e.g CC, NDC)

--you have to set prefixes manually, just write them to the file "prefix.txt"
+-You have to set prefixes manually, just write them to the file "prefix.txt"

--each prefix should be written in a new line
+-Each prefix should be written in a new line

--you can input the prefixes in any format (e.g 093, 8093, 8-093, +38(093) e.t.c)
+-You can input the prefixes in any format (e.g 093, 8093, 8-093, +38(093) e.t.c)

--if you dont want to use any prefixes, just leave the prefix.txt empty
+-If you dont want to use any prefixes, just leave the prefix.txt empty

--if you want to generate just one sequence without any prefix, one of the lines in prefix.txt should be empty.
+-If you want to generate just one sequence without any prefix, the next line after comment in "prefix.txt" should be empty.

 Launching: